dareoyeleke/SQL-ENGINEERING/README.md

 - **Git&Github** : Used for collaboration and project tracking to share my SQL queries from both IDE's.

-# The ANALYSIS
+# The ANALYSIS 🔍
 Each query in this project is aimed at investigating different aspects of the Data analyst job market
-### 1) Top paying Data Analyst Jobs - To identify the highest paying roles by filtering data analyst positions by average yearly salary, degree requirement and location.
+### 1) 💰Top paying Data Analyst Jobs - To identify the highest paying roles by filtering data analyst positions by average yearly salary, degree requirement and location.
   ```sql
     SELECT
       name AS company_name,